 Micah is an award-winning producer and director specializing in international affairs, human rights, public health, and the environment.

-His feature documentary projects include DROP TO ZERO (2018) while tells the story of the global effort to eradicate polio; BEYOND BORDERS (2016), which explored the lives of undocumented Mexican-American families in the US; THE ABOMINABLE CRIME (2013), about anti-gay violence in Jamaica, which won an Amnesty International Human Rights Award, four best documentary film festival awards, and screened at more than 25 film festivals around the world; and MANN VS. FORD (2011), about a Native American community living on a toxic waste dump and their legal battle against the Ford Motor Company.
+His feature films work include DROP TO ZERO (2018), which tells the story of the global effort to eradicate polio; BEYOND BORDERS (2016), which explored the lives of undocumented Mexican-American families in the US; THE ABOMINABLE CRIME (2013), about anti-gay violence in Jamaica, which won an Amnesty International Human Rights Award, four best-documentary film festival awards, and screened at film festivals around the world; and MANN VS. FORD (2011), about a Native American community living on a toxic waste dump and their legal battle against the Ford Motor Company.

-His work has been recognized with three Emmy nominations, two Cine Golden Eagle Awards, a Silver Screen award, an International Film and Video Award, Silver Telly Award, a Japan Society Fellowship, and a Kaiser Media Health Fellowship.
+His work has been recognized with three Emmy nominations, two Cine Golden Eagle Awards, a Silver Screen Award, an International Film and Video Award, Silver Telly Award, a Japan Society Fellowship and a Kaiser Media Health Fellowship.
 He holds a MS in Journalism from Columbia University and a BA in Comparative Literature from Cornell University.
-He is currently on the faculty at the Graduate Program in Social Documentary at the School For Visual Arts in NYC.